DanOS-85/shopify-discounter/README.md

 # Shopify Discounter Web Component

+This is making use of [Lit LitElement TypeScript starter](https://github.com/lit/lit-element-starter-ts) :tada: :fire: :heart:
 ### Add Shopify discounter web component in any page in your store!!!

 Shopify discounter web component supports: